ottolauncher/py-rtsupports/README.md

   }
 }
 ```
-But there is a better way to doing that so here come a new chalengers "DataLoader"
+But there is a better way to doing that so here come a new challengers "DataLoader"
 # DataLoader
 It's a major feature that let you save resource and make the server happy.
-You can read more on that [here](https://github.com/graphql/dataloader) or as we using Strawberry [here](https://strawberry.rocks/docs/guides/dataloaders)
+You can read more on that [here](https://github.com/graphql/dataloader) or as we're using Strawberry [here](https://strawberry.rocks/docs/guides/dataloaders)
-We have opting for the context version of the DataLoader but it's pretty and so convenient.
-Let take a look how how we can implement that
+We have opting for the context version of the DataLoader, but it's pretty and so convenient.
+Let take a look how we can implement that
 ```
 # server.py
 # ...